chenkahana/Jimmy/BUILD_STATUS.md

 **2. Verify Widget Files Are Not in Main Target**
 - Widget files should NOT be in `Jimmy/` directory
-- Check they're in `WidgetFiles/` or proper extension target
+ - Check they're in `JimmyWidgetExtension/` target

 **3. Clean Build Environment**
 ```bash